 “Jane the Virgin,” the undeniable apex of comedy’s takeover, makes spinning many, many plates in the air look effortless, but its fizzy tone never interferes with the show’s seriousness of intent.
 It has things to say about motherhood, immigration, ambition, art and being part of a complicated Hispanic clan, and it effortlessly melds half a dozen TV formats in order to create real emotions and meaningful stakes.
 It’s a treasure, and it’s no less ambitious — and every bit as consistently great — as “Breaking Bad.”

 There’s no one element that makes “Jane” so magical, just as there’s no one reason that comedy is now dominant, but it’s possible to come up with a few theories.
 As content providers continue to arrive on the scene and as existing networks try to stay competitive, more and more shows are getting made, and comedies generally cost a lot less than dramas.
 The end result is that a wide array of writers and performers are getting to experiment with a lot of different ideas, premises and tones, and they are less constrained than ever by the tacit limits and unspoken rules of previous eras.
 Of course, there are a lot of comedy writers also doing fine work on traditionally flavored shows like “The Middle,” “Mom” and “New Girl” and on lovably weird animated programs like “Archer,” “Adventure Time” and “Bob’s Burgers.”
-Even five years ago, the array of choices was smaller.
+But even five years ago, the array of choices was smaller.

 In comedy, timing is everything, and the mood of the current era is very different from that of the mid-aughts, when “Battlestar Galactica,” “The Shield,” “24,” “Lost,” “Deadwood” and “The Sopranos” were on the air.
 At that point, the nation was engaged in two wars and still reeling from a terrorist attack that, for many Americans, destroyed or altered previously held ideas about how the world worked.